wp-plugins/uji-popup/readme.txt

 Features:

-* Popups are shown when the page the page is loaded
+* Popups are shown when the page is loaded
 * Use image ads or text ads (Flash, HTML, Images, Videos, Audio, Embed Code etc.)
 * Timer(countdown) can be enabled/disabled
 * Close/Skip button can be enabled/disabled